rush-db/rushdb/docs/docs/concepts/search/aggregations.md

   - `pearson` - Pearson correlation [-1,1]
 - `field`: string - The vector field to compare
 - `alias`: string - The record alias to use
-- `vector`: number[] - The query vector to calculate similarity against
+- `query`: number[] - The query vector to calculate similarity against

 Example showing vector search with where clause and similarity aggregation: